Hi, I’m Valerio, software engineer from Italy and CTO at Inspector.dev.

 - “Vagrant” always in SSH with the project’s VM.

 - “Local” that simply point my local terminal to the project’s directory (as by default in PHPStorm).

 This is important because now your database isn’t reachable outside of your VM.
 So for example you need to use the “Local” terminal to create a migration script, but you need to go in the “Vagrant” terminal to run the migration.

 Take a time to review the homestead documentation especially “Installing Optional Features” to check what other softwares you can install in your server to reproduce your production environment faithfully.

 Homestead provides the perfect tool to start developing with Laravel.
 It lets you focus on the code and not the server, but at the same time, it encouraged me into getting more familiar with the server environment.

 Thank you so much for reading it, I hope it helps people get started.

-If you want know more about my product come to the homepage https://www.inspector.dev .
-Don’t hesitate to share your thoughts on the comment below or drop in live chat!
+If you want know more about my product come on our website https://www.inspector.dev .
+Don’t hesitate to share your thoughts on the comment below or drop in live chat on our website!